AnyChart/docs.anychart.com/Basic_Charts/Heat_Map_Chart.md

 ## Overview

-[AnyChart JavaScript Heat map is a graphical representation of data where the individual values contained in a matrix are represented as colors.
-This article will tell you how to work with Heat map charts in AnyChart JavaScript Charting Library.]
+A heat map is a visualization of a data matrix where values are represented as colors.

-This article explains how to create a basic Area chart as well as configure settings that are specific to the type.
-You can also see the table below to get a brief overview of the Area chart's characteristics:
+This article explains how to create a basic Heat Map chart in AnyChart as well as configure settings that are specific to the type.
+You can also see the table below to get a brief overview of the Heat Map chart's characteristics:

 <table border="1" class="seriesTABLE">
 <tr><th colspan=2>API</th></tr>